-If you are pregnant, recovering from childbirth, or have a related medical condition and work for, or are applying to work for, an employer in New York State who has four or more employees, then you are covered.
+If you are pregnant, recovering from childbirth, or have a related medical condition and work for, or are applying to work for, an employer in New York State, then you are covered.

 *New York State law defines “non-employees” as contractor, subcontractor, vendor, consultant or other person providing services pursuant to a contract in the workplace or who is an employee of such contractor, subcontractor, vendor, consultant or other person providing services pursuant to a contract in the workplace.